 Dr. Eric Potts, BSA, DVM

 Dr. Potts grew up on a mixed farm near Watrous, SK.
 Growing up in a small town, he was not only busy playing hockey but he was also involved in the local Beef 4H Program where he raised and showed Simmentals.
-He has always enjoyed working with animals and had particular soft spots for their family’s St. Bernards and their Akita “Meika” growing up, so after obtaining his degree in Animal Science from the College of Agriculture (U of S), he pursued a career in Veterinary Medicine.
+He has always enjoyed working with animals and had particular soft spots for their family’s St. Bernards and their Akita “Meika” growing up.
+After obtaining his degree in Agriculture majoring in Animal Science & Nutrition from the University of Saskatchewan, he pursued a career in Veterinary Medicine.
 One of Dr. Potts’ veterinary interests has been in the field of dentistry and during his final year of veterinary school he was fortunate to spend some time learning at a specialty dental practice in Los Angeles, CA. He also has a strong interest in ophthalmology and loves seeing eye cases!
 After graduating from the Western College of Veterinary Medicine in 2010, he went into mixed practice in Medicine Hat, Alberta.
 At the end of 2011, he moved back to Saskatchewan to be closer to family and started working at Wascana Animal Hospital where he has remained ever since!
 He is an avid coffee drinker and can often be found with a Starbucks in hand.
 When he is not busy at the clinic, he enjoys spending time with his wife and children, particularly outdoors either hiking, camping, kayaking or golfing.
 He is a member of the Canadian Veterinary Reserve.
 His current 4-legged “soft spot” is an orange tabby cat named Rio.
 In October 2015, Dr. Potts became co-owner of Wascana Animal Hospital!

 Dr. Andrea Ulmer, DVM